ybelenko/oauth2_as_oas3_components/README.md

 ### Copy Paste
 Since it's not actually a code, but markup you can just copy anything you want from [dist/oauth2_endpoints.yml](dist/oauth2_endpoints.yml).

+There is also enhanced example with polymorphism at [dist/oauth2_endpoints_polymorphism.yml](dist/oauth2_endpoints_polymorphism.yml). **Please, make sure that your tools supports polymorphism.
+This example contains new features not highly adopted yet.
+Check at least `oneOf` property support.
+I wouldn't use it myself because most of the OpenAPI tools have issues with polymorphism now, but this example may be useful in forseeable future.**

 ### Composer
 Install [Composer - Dependency Manager for PHP](https://getcomposer.org/download/)